RobertoRoos/sawIntuitiveResearchKitWiki/Debugging-Potentiometer-Issues.md

 The goal of this section is to show how to collect both the encoder and potentiometer values for a given arm and plot the results.

 To collect the data, you will need to start the console with an extra option to turn on publishing of some low level data.
-For a PSM, you would have to start the console using something like:
+For a PSM, you would have to start the console using the extra `-i` option:
 ```sh
    rosrun dvrk_robot dvrk_console_json -j jhu-daVinci/console-PSM3.json -i ros-io-PSM3.json
 ```
 Notes:
-  * Use your own console.json file (see [console file format](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FileFormats#console-json)
+  * Use your own console.json file (see [console file format](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FileFormats#console-json))
-  * The configuration files `ros-io-XYZ.json` are distributed along the dVRK code in the `share` folder (you can navigate to the configuration folder using `roscd dvrk_config`).
+  * The configuration files `ros-io-XYZ.json` are distributed along the dVRK code in the `share` folder (you can navigate to the configuration folder using `roscd dvrk_config`)

 Once the console is started with the ROS IO option, you should see the following two new topics (using `rostopic list`):
 ```sh